A conservation area is an area of special architectural or historic interest or might add to the character of an area.

 Article 4 Directions

-If your planning proposals affect a listed building or a building in a conservation areas, there are likely to be Article 4 Directions attached to your permissions.
+If your planning proposals affect a listed building or a building in a conservation area, there are likely to be Article 4 Directions attached to your permissions.